-The OEB in April 2016 approved the Corporation's submission for a CDM Performance Incentive in the amount of \$179,766 related to 2011-2014 CDM programs for meeting prescribed target levels. \$42,161 was awarded by the IESO as a cost sharing incentive related to the 2011-2014 remaining performance based funding, as stipulated in the CDM agreement.
+The OEB in April 2016 approved the Corporation's submission for a CDM Performance Incentive in the amount of \$179,766 related to 2011-2014 CDM programs for meeting prescribed target levels.
+The IESO awarded \$42,160 as a cost sharing incentive related to the 2011-2014 remaining performance based funding, as stipulated in the CDM agreement.
+These amounts were accrued as at December 31, 2015, and collected in 2016.
+There are no CDM Performance incentives available to be awarded for the 2016 CDM year.

-Miscellaneous includes revenues from City of Stratford water and sewage billing services, street lighting services, management fees charged to Festival Hydro Services Inc. and other revenue sources.
-In addition, the marketable securities were sold for a gain of \$18,518.
+Miscellaneous includes revenues from City of Stratford and Town of St. Marys water and sewage billing services, street lighting services, management fees charged to Festival Hydro Services Inc. and other revenue sources.
+In addition, marketable securities were sold for a gain of \$18,518 in 2015.